4GeeksAcademy/Templates-Boilerplates/README.md

 ## Other deprecated templates (⚠️ Unmaintained):

 - **React.js Advanced**: Ideal for professional development, Minimum version for Flux + Context API implemented.
 One click deploy to several hostings free, documentation and video tutorials.
-Just a little boilerplated.
 [Open Repository](https://github.com/4GeeksAcademy/react-hello-webapp)

 - **Flask API + VanillaJS**: The Flask boilerplate merged with the VanillaJS boilerplate, for anyone interested in publishing front-end and back-end in the same hosting and one unified project.